Milk Tea App

 My target participants for the interview were the following:

-After interviewing my five target participants, I rewatched the interviews and noted their answers.
-Upon reviewing my notes, I highlighted the recurring responses and formulated my problem statement:
+After interviewing my five target participants, I rewatched the interviews while taking notes on their answers.
+Upon reviewing my notes, I grouped the recurring responses and formulated my problem statement:

 “Some people visit their favorite milk tea cafe to satisfy their sweet tooth or to destress.
 However, they feel pressured while ordering and customizing their milk tea because of the other customers waiting behind.”